graphbookai/graphbook/docs/concepts.rst

     :align: center

 The visualization is in the form of a centered bar chart that shows the number of items that are enqueued in the work queues as red bars and the number of items that are in the result and consumer queues as green bars.
+Because the result queue has a max size of 32, each half of the chart is clipped at 32 to show a relative comparison between the two queue types.
 Refer to the following when reading this chart:

 #.
 If the red bars are consistently longer than the green bars and there's hardly any green, it indicates that there are too few workers.
 #.
 If the red bars are consistently longer than the green bars but there is some green, then it indicates that the graph execution on the main process is just too slow to consume all of the results which, in turn, creates a conjestion in the workers work queues.
 This is because the result queues have a max size, and if they are full, the workers will be blocked until space is available while the work queues are being loaded.
 A max size per result queue is enforced to help prevent memory overloading issues.